 So, what’s a Cyberherbalist, you ask?
 Therein lies a tale:

 Long time ago, when the Web was young — this would be sometime in the late 1990’s — I came up with an idea for an online medicinal herb encyclopedia, and “Cyberherbalist” is the term I coined for it.
 I registered the domain name cyberherbalist.com, launched the site, but was never able to devote the time and attention to it that it needed.
 I let the domain name expire and someone else re-registered it and used it for a time, selling alternative medicine products, but eventually their business tanked, the domain name registration expired again, and some domain parker grabbed it.
 I enquired how much it would cost to reclaim it, to which the answer was “$8,000” — and there was no way I could afford that.
-Finally, someone bought the domain and is currently using it to sell herbal stuff.
-It isn’t a particularly distinguished website, though.
-And it actually turns out that it isn’t being actively used any longer, and apparently it’s available for only $800 now.
+Finally, someone bought the domain and tried using it to sell herbal stuff.
+It wasn’t a particularly distinguished website, though.
+And then it wasn’t being actively used any longer, and for a time was available for only $800.
 Woo hoo!
 Fire sale!
-Seriously, only if I had a commercial interest, which I don’t.
+Seriously, if only I had a commercial interest, which I don’t, I’d buy it.
+Checked again recently, and it’s still for sale, but the price has jumped up to $3,295.
+An oddly specific price, but it doesn’t matter.
+I doubt it will ever be used in the real world again.